ioBroker/ioBroker.rest-api/README.md

 ## Usage
 Call in browser ```http://ipaddress:8093/``` and use Swagger UI to request and modify the states

+## Subscribe on state or object changes
+Your application could get notifications by every change of the state or object.

+For that your application must provide an HTTP(S) end-point to accept the updates.

+Example in node.js see here [demoClient.js](lib/demoClient.js)

+## Notice
+- `POST` is always for creating a resource ( does not matter if it was duplicated )
+- `PUT` is for checking if resource exists then update, else create new resource
+- `PATCH` is always for updating a resource

 ## Changelog
 ### 0.1.0 (2017-09-14)